Kimerey History, Family Crest & Coats of Arms

 Early History of the Kimerey family

-Another 261 words (19 lines of text) covering the years 1100, 1160 and 1530 are included under the topic Early Kimerey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kimerey research.
+Another 131 words (9 lines of text) covering the years 1100, 1160, 1530 and 1463 are included under the topic Early Kimerey History in all our PDF Extended History products and printed products wherever possible.

 Kimerey Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Kimes, Kymes, Kyme, Kime and others.

 Early Notables of the Kimerey family (pre 1700)